 Whether you're recording your next finished cd, or your first

 demo, the quality will be unbelievable!
-Located in the Sacramento area in Northern California, River City Recording
+Located in the Foresthill area in Northern California, River City Recording serves

-serves the Central Valley, San Francisco and all other Bay Area communities as well.
-Capture the moment with the best gear
+Auburn, Roseville, Grass Valley, Nevada City and all surrounding communities.
+Capture the moment with the best gear available.

 (4) Neumann U87A's

 (2) Audio Technica 4051

 (2) API 550A

 (1) SSL G-Series buss compressor

 (1) DBX 160A